 As an exhibiting artist, you have responsibilities.

 Never assume that venues (art galleries, nonprofit spaces, co-ops) will do all of the work for you.
-Here's a list of things to think about.
+Here’s a list of things to consider.

 Depending on your contract with the venue, you might be required to pay for part of the reception costs, invitation printing, postage, and/or advertising.
 I believe it’s a commercial gallery’s responsibility to host the reception, but read your contracts carefully.
 Many nonprofit spaces are set up differently.